 Your Complete Fasting Guide

-Whether you’re brand new to fasting or looking to refine your approach, this guide brings together practical tips, science-backed insights, and personal experience to help you fast more effectively and safely.
+Whether you’re brand new to fasting or refining your approach, this guide combines practical tips, research-supported insights, and real-world experience to help you fast effectively and safely.
+The information here is educational, not medical advice — fasting affects everyone differently, so listen to your body and consult your doctor before making changes.

 🧠 Overcoming the Mental Block